As a parent, it is crazy to think of the influence you have on your children. Crazy good and sometimes crazy scary, am I right?

 The other way God’s goodness can catch us is if we stop, wait for it and receive it.

-We are living in a time of slow down.
+Because of this pandemic, we are living in a time of slow down.
 Many of us have experienced it physically, emotionally, socially and even economically.
 But we can still know that God is good.
 If we want to consistently experience the goodness of God, we must slow down and be aware of it.

 We’ve found ourselves being more still, but have we stopped to notice God’s goodness?
 Have we slowed down and let His goodness catch up to us?